Getting out of it legally

 No, I remain blissfully ignorant as pertains to confirming what she looks like and as pertains to know anything about what she has done or is doing.
 I suppose that most biological parents in my position would want to know, but that is not my position on the matter.
 I know nothing about her, folks.

-Well, I know what school she went to in the distant past, but that was forced upon me by a cowardly, anonymous malcontent.
+Well, I know what school she went to in the distant past, but that was forced upon me by a cowardly, anonymous malcontent who thought he or she was doing me a solid.
 If I’d had a heads up, I would have ignored it, but unfortunately, I know what I know.
-So, apart from that, I know nothing!
+But apart from that, I know nothing!
 Absolutely nothing!

 And I strongly prefer it that way!